HamzaNADIFI07/Meta-Front-End-Developer-Professional-Certificate/Introduction-to-Front-End-Development/readme.md

 ## Next Steps

-I will continue with the next course in the series: **Introduction to JavaScript**, where I will start learning the basics of JavaScript to add interactivity and functionality to web pages.
+I will continue with the next course in the series: **Programming with JavaScript**, where I will start learning the basics of JavaScript to add interactivity and functionality to web pages.

 ## Certification Earned